-If you’re interested in a career in the Medical field, you should consider a career as an Allied Health Professional.
-Allied Health professionals are members of health care teams who provide a range of diagnostic, technical, therapeutic and direct patient care and support services that are critical to the other health professionals they work with and the patients they serve.
-If you are passionate about helping people, then a career as an Allied Health Professional such as a Medical Administrative Assistant might be a good fit for you.
-National American University offers an excellent Associate of Applied Science degree program to train students just like you for successful new careers as certified Medical Administrative Assistants.
+If you’re interested in a career in the medical field, you should consider allied health.
+Allied health professionals are members of health care teams who provide a range of diagnostic, technical, therapeutic and direct patient care and support services that are critical to the other health professionals they work with and the patients they serve.
+But what type of allied health role should you pursue?
+Consider a career as a medical administrative assistant.

 - Greeting patients